 We discussed the first secret in episode 127, Let’s Get Visual: 6 Engaging Ways to Use Images.
-Here in episode 136, we’ll discuss the second secret, Sticky.
+Here in episode 136, we’ll discuss the first secret, Sticky.
 And then we’ll discuss the third secret in episode 138, “Nudgy: How to influence people to make an optimal choice in the ‘moment of truth.’”

 The best model for sticky communications comes from the book Made to Stick, by a couple of PhDs and brothers named Chip and Dan Heath.
 It spells out the word SUCCESS.